-Exploratory Testing and adhoc testing.
-The terms may seem synonymous when seen from the point of view of the functions they perform.
+Exploratory Testing and Adhoc testing, these terms may seem synonymous when seen from the point of view of the functions they perform.
 Our aim through this article is to elucidate the differences between these two forms of software testing.
-But before that, let's have a brief introduction of the two.
+But before that, let's have a brief introduction of the two

 As the name suggests adhoc testing is a form of impromptu testing done without any form of pre meditated planning to quickly assess the viability of a software product without the use and need of any documentation.
 Quite informal in nature, adhoc testing is performed by testers well versed with the working of the application, without the need to employ any subtle techniques in design to come up with test cases.